Robotic Testbeds

 In critical scenarios like search and rescue, teams must simultaneously map unknown areas, navigate complex terrain, and maintain communication.
 Achieving these diverse objectives is a significant challenge, particularly in environments without reliable GPS or communication infrastructure.
 This project deploys a fleet of robots equipped with a versatile, multi-sensor payload for advanced perception and mapping.
 My efforts in this project pertain to operating this fleet as a convoy, strategically “peeling” off robots to create a communication relay network back to the base station.
 This technique enhances operational range and situational awareness while minimizing the cognitive load on human operators in hazardous conditions.

-Advancing Snake Robot Locomotion and Autonom
+Advancing Snake Robot Locomotion and Autonomy

 Snake robots are uniquely suited for inspecting hazardous and inaccessible pipe networks in industries like power generation, as their flexible bodies can navigate complex structures impossible for rigid robots.
 Still, autonomously navigating external obstacles and T-junctions has been a significant hurdle.
 This work introduces two novel locomotion strategies to solve this: a spiraling gait to maneuver around obstructions and a windowed rolling helix gait to seamlessly cross T-junctions.
 These strategies enhance the robot’s autonomy, enabling more effective and robust inspections of intricate industrial pipelines with minimal operator intervention.